UltraCart/rest_api_v2_sdk_csharp/docs/IntegrationLogApi.md

 <a name="getintegrationlog"></a>
 # **GetIntegrationLog**
-> IntegrationLog GetIntegrationLog (string pk, string sk)
+> IntegrationLogResponse GetIntegrationLog (string pk, string sk)

 Retrieve an integration log